 - My Homemade Bacon Turkey Jerky – $3.75 for 4-5 servings – about 20 pieces

 - Name-brand turkey jerky – $8.25 for only 3 servings!

 And it’s really fun to make!
-Here’s some tips on making this protein-rich snack – the easy way:
+Here are some tips to making this protein-rich snack – the easy way:

-- Use ground turkey – It’s just so easy to work with – and you may already have it on-hand.
-Many recipes use whole cuts of slightly frozen meat and slice it super-thinly.
+- Use ground turkey – You may already have it on-hand and it’s not difficult to work with.
+Other recipes use whole cuts of slightly frozen meat and slice it super-thinly.
 This can get tedious.

-- A zip-top plastic bag works instead of a jerky gun/press – While a jerky gun handily squirts out jerky strips that are 1-inch wide and ¼-inch thick, I was pretty excited I got the same results using a plastic bag – with the corner snipped – and a rolling pin!
+- A zip-top plastic bag works instead of a jerky gun/press – While a jerky gun handily squeezes out jerky strips that are 1-inch wide and ¼-inch thick, I was pretty excited I got the same results using a plastic bag – with the corner snipped – and a rolling pin.

-- No dehydrator needed – Usually when making jerky in the oven, in order to cook it safely you have to roast almost 8 hours.
-So it can turn crispy, tough and potentially charred.
+- No dehydrator needed – When making jerky in the oven, it must usually be cooked 8 hours in order to maintain food safety.
+So it can turn out crispy and tough.
 A dehydrator generally yields a better texture.
 But not everyone has a dehydrator.
-So my method of cooking at a higher temp, for a shorter time and then drying out additional moisture yields a safe and pleasantly pliable piece – without nitrates or preservatives (besides salt.)
+So my method of cooking at a higher temp, for a shorter time and then drying out additional moisture yields a safe and pleasantly pliable piece – without nitrates or preservatives.